nkashyap/ConsoleJS/Readme.md

+# NOTE
+Check Concole.IO at http://nkashyap.github.io/console.io/ for new and enhanced features.

 # ConsoleJS

 ConsoleJS is a Node.JS project.
 Its provide Remote Web Console for websites, Javascript, Smart Tv, mobile phones apps.